-DAI maintains three unique gallery spaces, housed within the historic Union Train Depot.
+DAI maintains three unique gallery spaces, housed within the Saint Louis County Depot.
 Applicants are strongly encouraged to visit each space before submitting and allowed (not required) to consider two or three of the spaces for simultaneous use.

 - A maximum of 10 images with captions (title, year, medium, dimensions) representative of the proposal, save as jpeg, file size under 2MB.
 Video/audio submissions under 3 minutes with captions

-- Project/Exhibition Statement, including proposed installation requirements (no more than 1 page, PDF or Word Doc.).
-Please be aware DAI has limited AV equipment; artists may be asked to provide their own
+- Project/Exhibition Statement, including proposed installation requirements (500 word maximum.).
+Please be aware DAI has limited AV equipment; artists may be asked to provide their own.

-- Artist Resume (no more than 2 pages, PDF or Word Doc.)
+- Artist Resume (no more than 2 pages, PDF)